adimahendru/GestureHandRecognition/README.md

 This project was done by Aditya Mahendru for CSE 455 (Computer Vision) at UW

 ## About
 For this project I created a opencv and python program on hand gesture recognition.
 It detects numbers one through five but can easily expand to other hand gestures in sign language.
-While we have advancments in voice detection and face detection, hand gestures still face challenges with foreground vs background, movements, and diversty in gestures.
+While we have advancments in voice detection and face detection, hand gestures still face challenges with foreground vs background, movements, and diversity in gestures.
 To tackle some of these problems, I focused on segmenting the hand region, thresholding, and contours.

 After creating this program, I decided to implement some machine learning.
 I collected images from kaggle, labeled them using the image package and built a sign language detector using Transfer Learning and Tensorflow Object Detection api to train a deep learning model.
 This gives us the ability to detect hand gestures in real time.